 It can be difficult to make the right choice when assessing health insurance plans if you're not aware of the differences among the types of plans available.
 Comparing health insurance quotes and choosing the right health insurance plan can be confusing.
 You can easily get lost in alphabet soup of acronyms and a dizzying array of coverage options when open enrollment rolls around.

-Fortunately, most options can be boiled down to three basic types of managed health care plans – health maintenance organizations (HMOs), preferred provider organizations (PPOs) and point-of-service (POS) plans.
+Fortunately, most options can be boiled down to three basic types of managed health care plans:

 What is PPO insurance?
 What is the difference between PPO and HMO?
 It's important to learn all about health insurance options so you'll know which one is right for you.

-However, HMO insurance is also among the least flexible types of health insurance plans.
+However, coupled with those lower costs, HMO insurance is also among the least flexible types of health insurance plans.
 When you sign up for one of these plans, you must choose a primary care provider (PCP).
 If your current physician is not in the plan, you will have to find another doctor, or pay to see your current physician.